ozXoz/Tersano_Coding_Challenge/README.md

     Frontend for Product Management System

+    Live Demo

+You can view the live application at https://frontend-phi-rust.vercel.app/.

 This React application serves as the frontend for managing products and handling user authentication.
 It interacts with a Node.js backend API to fetch, display, and update product data as well as manage user sessions.
 Features